-- Provide the notice to individuals then covered by the plan no later than April 14, 2003 (April 14, 2004, for small health plans) and to new enrollees at the time of enrollment. - Provide a revised notice to individuals then covered by the plan within 60 days of a material revision. - Notify individuals then covered by the plan of the availability of and how to obtain the notice at least once every three years.
+- Starting on April 14, 2003 (April 14, 2004, for small health plans), Notice will be provided to individuals and to new enrollees at the time of enrollment. - Provide a revised notice to individuals then covered by the plan within 60 days of a material revision. - Notify individuals then covered by the plan of the availability of and how to obtain the notice at least once every three years.